jhrcook/Germinate/README.md

 * [Chameleon](https://github.com/viccalexander/Chameleon) for some theming (for lower than iOS 13).
 * [KeyboardObserver](https://github.com/morizotter/KeyboardObserver) for handling the notifications from the keyboard.
 * [SwiftyButton](https://github.com/TakeScoop/SwiftyButton) provides a nice, flat button.

+I made the icon using Procreate](https://procreate.art) and formatted it for iOS using [MakeAppIcon](https://makeappicon.com).